orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

      - given the project expects real-time tracking and TAM is a heavy model the creative approach is use TAM as an input to automate annotation to train a lighter object detection model (YOLOv8) which can achieve faster frame rates (even with the heaviest version of the model).
      - in addition to the dataset and model Jetson precompiled wheels for PyTorch / TorchVision / Open3D are provided to save everybody time in not just reproducing the above but hopefully prototyping and getting their own projects running faster.

-    While LED lighting based challenges are introduces, overall the gooal of top down people tracking also has the challenge of handing the fast changes in scales and also shape distortions towards the edges of images.
+    While LED lighting based challenges are introduced, overall the goal of top down people tracking also has the challenge of handling the fast changes in scales and also shape distortions towards the edges of images.

-    The object detection model can hopefully be applied to other top-down people tracking challenges (such as barrier based people counting of construction site safety using camera on crane to ensure no people are are in it's drop path).
+    The object detection model can hopefully be applied to other top-down people tracking challenges (such as barrier based people counting of construction site safety using camera on crane to ensure no people are in its drop path).
 This can also aid in motion capture where most models handle frontal, side or 3/4 views, but rarely (if at all) can handle top-down ceiling mounted cameras.
 Once talent can reliably be tracked top-down, pose estimation models for such tight angles can be fine tuned.